rogleete/Easy-Bookmark-Sync-FF/README.md

 # Easy Bookmark Sync
 (open the [INSTALL.md](./INSTALL.md) for first run instructions)

-A browser extension for Chrome and Edge that syncs bookmarks between your own computers through your own Google Drive.
+A browser extension for Chrome, Edge and Firefox that syncs bookmarks between your own computers through your own Google Drive.
 One computer is the **Master Sync Source** (bookmarks get pushed up from here), and any number of other computers can be a **Destination Sync** (bookmarks get pulled down and